Skip to content

 If boot_locked_ is true, it means this "release" is the first release after the button was held at startup.
 In this case, we do not trigger the Released event—because the user never "pressed" the button while the system was running.
 We simply clear boot_locked_ and let the state machine enter normal operation mode.

-This is an easily overlooked edge case.
-If your code doesn't handle boot_locked_ specially, and the button happens to be held at power-on (e.g., the button is stuck, or the user is holding it down), releasing the button will trigger a "baffling Released event"—the user did nothing, but the LED turns off.
+This is an edge case easily overlooked.
+If your code doesn't handle boot_locked_ specially, and the button happens to be held during power-up (e.g., the button is stuck, or the user is holding it down), releasing the button will trigger a "baffling Released event"—the user did nothing, yet the LED turns off.

 State::BootPressed and BootReleaseDebouncing